Worship Leader Boot Camp: BEYOND EXTREME

 Want to Participate?

-This Cohort Study runs May 20-August 18, 2019.
-The July 4th week will be a class mid-term break.
-The cost for this course is $149 for NC Baptists ($175 for others as space allows).
-The Independent Study can begin at a
+This Cohort Study runs April 6 – June 29, 2020.
+The cost for this course is $149 for NC Baptists ($199 for others as space allows).
+The Independent Study can begin at any time.

 If you are from a NC Baptist church and are interested in this class, please fill out this form and you will be contacted.
 If you are not from a NC Baptist church and are interested in this class, fill out this form.